On Adversarial Robustness: A Neural Architecture Search perspective: Robustness of NAS models: A study

 \textbf{Metrics:} We use Clean Accuracy and Adversarial Accuracy as our performance metrics.
-Clean accuracy refers to the accuracy on the undisturbed test set as provided in the dataset.
-For each attack, we measure Adversarial accuracy by perturbing the test set examples using various attacks in the methods listed in \ref{advattacks}.
-These adversarial accuracies are reported in the tables as FGSM, F-FGSM, PGD, depending on the attack.
+Clean accuracy refers to the accuracy on the unperturbed test set as provided in the dataset.
+For each attack, we measure Adversarial accuracy by perturbing the test set examples using various attacks in the methods listed in the above section~(FGSM, F-FGSM, PGD and AutoPGD).

-One of the main problems with adversarially trained models is that their clean accuracy is less than standard non-adversarially trained models.
-Adversarial vulnerability is a side-effect of overfitting to the training set \cite{2020arXiv200704028S}.
-While this overfitting gives good performance on the test set, it makes the model vulnerable to adversarial examples.
-If a model accuracy on clean samples is not good, it is not useful when deployed in a situation where un-perturbed samples are often more often.
+One of the main problems with adversarially trained models is that their clean accuracy is usually less than standard non-adversarially trained models.
+Adversarial vulnerability is a side-effect of overfitting to the training set~\cite{2020arXiv200704028S}.
+While this overfitting gives good performance on the clean test set, it makes the model vulnerable to adversarial examples.
+If the accuracy of a model on clean samples is not good, it is not useful when deployed in situations where unperturbed samples are more frequent.
 On the other hand, if the model has SoTA performance on a clean test-set, it becomes vulnerable to adversarial examples.
-There is no proper metric to capture this clean accuracy vs. adversarial accuracy trade-off.
-We introduce a metric, which we call \textit{Harmonic Robustness Score (HRS)}, which is the harmonic mean of clean accuracy and adversarial accuracy.
-HRS captures the trade-off between the clean accuracy and robustness to the commonly used PGD attack.
-By doing so, it captures the real-world usefulness of a model along with its resilience when no adversarial training is performed.
-Consider a model with clean accuracy $C$ and PGD accuracy $P$ (both in percentage), HRS for that model is calculated as follows:
+There is no well-defined metric to capture this trade-off between clean and adversarial accuracy.

+To this end, we introduce a metric, called~\textbf{\textit{Harmonic Robustness Score ($\text{HRS}$)}}, that is defined as the harmonic mean of the clean and adversarial accuracy of a given model. $\text{HRS}$ captures the balance of a model's performance to unperturbed inputs and robustness to an adversarial attack .
+Consider a model with clean accuracy C and Adversarial accuracy A (both in percentage), $\text{HRS}$ for that model is calculated as follows:

+The harmonic mean is better at reflecting extreme differences in input values, compared to Arithmetic mean.
+Therefore, if one of the clean or adversarial accuracy is \textit{very} low, then the harmonic mean of C and A would be more reflective of the same.

+A weighted version of $\text{HRS}$, the $\text{HRS}_{\beta}$ score, can also be used.
+This is a measure of the model's performance to clean as well as perturbed images, weighted according to what the end-user prefers -- clean accuracy, or the adversarial accuracy.
+For a given use case, one might be preferred more to the other, and hence this metric can be used accordingly. $\text{HRS}_{\beta}$ is given by,

+where $\beta$ can be interpreted as the importance of adversarial accuracy over clean accuracy.
+Since we do not have any particular preference to adversarial accuracy over clean accuracy (or vice-versa), we use $\beta=1$ for reporting HRS values.
+The adversarial accuracy for all models is measured on perturbed inputs obtained using the PGD \cite{pgd} attack.
+(Choice of PGD is arbitrary, and can be replaced with any other attack).